 - Tap into senior resources.
 Many communities and churches have social groups and event calendars geared toward older adults.
 Consider signing your mom or dad up for a fun (and safe) exercise class or interesting lecture to meet new people.

 Caring for aging parents can be challenging for many reasons.
 Your parent’s primary care provider can also help guide you to the resources and support you need to help keep mom or dad safe, healthy and happy.

 At Emory Healthcare, we’re here to help you find the care you need when you need it.
-With more than 2,800 doctors and 300 locations, including 11 hospitals, as well as primary care offices, urgent cares, and MinuteClinics, we’re delivering specialized care across the region.
+With more than 3,450 physicians in over 70 specialties, 425 locations and 11 hospitals, as well as primary care offices, urgent cares, and MinuteClinics, we’re delivering specialized care across the region.
 Find a doctor near you to help you get and stay healthy.